nathan-www/vault/README.md

 # Vault 1.0.0

+> NOTE: This project is in BETA.
+It has not been security audited and may contain bugs or vulnerabilities.

 Vault is a CLI tool for securely encrypting and decrypting sensitive text data (such as passwords, crypto keys, recovery phrases and backup codes).
 It is intended for protecting this data while in long-term storage.

 The tool utilises Shamir's Secret Sharing algorithm to split a 4096-bit RSA Private key into multiple 'shares'.